Augmented Probability Simulation Methods for Sequential Games: Computational assessment

+To solve this problem with MC, the decision sets must be discretized.
+The chosen discretization step will affect the solution precision as well as the cardinality of the (discretized) decision spaces, thus affecting MC performance.
+For instance, to get a solution with precision $0.1$, we discretize $\Dcal$ through $d= \{0, 0.1,0.2,...,1\} \in \Dcal$, and the cardinalities of the decision spaces are $|\Dcal| = |\Acal| = 11$.
+With precision $0.01$, $|\Dcal| = |\Acal| = 101$, and so on.
+In contrast, APS does not require discretizing.
+To deal with continuous decision sets, all we need is to use continuous proposals $g_D$ and $g_A$ in Algorithm \ref{alg:ARA_APS_2}.
+In this example, we use uniform distributions.

-We therefore investigate the trade-off between precision and required sample size finding a limit precision such that MC (APS) is faster for smaller (bigger) precision.
-The minimum number of required MC and APS samples for optimality and the time to achieve an optimal decision with a given precision are computed for both $A$ and $D$ problems, respectively designated as inner and outer samples.
-APS also includes choosing the minimum inner and outer powers for which chains are judged to have converged.
-For a fair comparison, this study conducts several parallel replications of MC and APS with an increasing number of samples until $90 \%$ of the solutions coincide with the optimal decision (computed with MC for a large number of samples) and the algorithm is declared to have reached the desired precision for such number of iterations.
+Let us investigate the trade-off between precision and sample size, finding a threshold beyond which APS (MC) is faster for greater (smaller) precision.
+To do so, the minimum number of required MC and APS samples to achieve an optimal decision within a given precision are computed for both $A$ and $D$ problems, respectively designated as inner and outer samples.
+In addition, for APS, we also report the {\em inner} and {\em outer} powers used to achieve that precision.
+For fair comparison, this study conducts several parallel replications of MC and APS with an increasing number of samples.
+When $90 \%$ of the solutions coincide with the optimal decision (computed with MC using a large number of samples) with the required precision, the algorithm is declared to have \textit{converged} for such number of iterations.
+Using this number of iterations, the time employed to compute the optimal decision is recorded.

 {

 }